lanceallendavis/ride-api/README.md

         - Click on your superuser username.
         - Change role to admin

+7. Uncomment # RideEvent._meta.get_field('created').editable = True from admin.py in order to test 'rides over 1 hour' for the report instantly without waiting since auto_now_add=True is implemented in models which is a Django feature

 ### API USAGE ###
 # For API endpoints, refer to the Postman collection below for easy guidance.
 # It is recommended to use the Postman collection for testing the API in full.